Older woman estate planning with her attorney

 A medical power of attorney and medical records release and authorization is your opportunity to name the party who will make your medical decisions if you become incapacitated and allows them to review your medical records.
 Without the medical records release and authorization, HIPAA regulations will not allow them to read about your medical condition, test results, or other information that they will need to make informed decisions for your benefit.

 Creating a revocable living trust means that you have a document that you can change at any time, as long as you have legal capacity.
 This type of trust can allow you to transfer all of your assets into the trust and name yourself as the trustee.
 You then name a successor trustee or two who will step in and manage those assets for your benefit if you become incapacitated.
 This was a whirlwind overview of what are actually quite complex legal topics.
 You will want to talk to a Texas estate planning attorney to find out the best way to plan for incapacity.
-Get in touch with our office today for a free consultation.
+Get in touch with our office today for a consultation.

 About the Author